xtrul/motioncam-player/docs/Converter_Enhancement_Spec.md

 ## 3. Custom Log File Naming

 ### Requirements
-- Each batch run writes a log file named `batcher_YYYYMMDD_HHMMSS.log`.
+- Each batch run writes a log file named `converter_YYYYMMDD_HHMMSS.log`.
-- Logs are placed under `logs/batcher` and never overwrite MotionCam Player logs.
+- Logs are placed under `logs/converter` and never overwrite MotionCam Converter logs.
 - Include the start/end time and status per job plus a summary section.

 ### Implementation Notes
 - On batch start, generate the timestamped filename using `std::chrono` and `std::put_time`.
 - Append log lines in `App::m_batchLog` to this file in addition to the onâ€‘screen panel.
-- Create the `logs/batcher` folder if it does not exist.
+ - Create the `logs/converter` folder if it does not exist.
 - After `startBatchConversion` finishes, write totals for succeeded/failed jobs and the elapsed time.

 ## 4. Usability Improvements